dechamps/kmlpipe/README.md

 Set the `KMLPIPE_DEBUG` environment variable to increase log verbosity.
 Set the `KMLPIPE_QUIET` environment variable to decrease log verbosity.

+Many kmlpipe tools need to create temporary files. `mktemp(1)` is used to create a temporary folder, which is then robustly destroyed when the tool ends, even on failure.
+If the `KMLPIPE_TMPDIR` environment variable is set then kmlpipe will create temporary directories under that location, and will *not* destroy them afterwards.
+This can be used to look at the contents of temporary files after the fact.

 kmlpipe tools that want to use the current time will get it from the system clock, unless the `KMLPIPE_TIMESTAMP` environment variable is set, in which case they will use that as the current Unix timestamp.
 Just like the replay